flipperdevices/flipperzero-firmware/doc/user_doc.md

 In the settings menu it's possible to re-initialize the game.
 All progresses will be lost.

+It is also possile to enable or disable the vibration and the sound.

-From the settings it is also possible to access the "about" screen.
+In the settings you can also find the "about" screen.

 ## Features
 ### Experience